-We value a diverse workforce and strive for an inclusive culture.
-We all benefit from a variety of diverse experiences, thoughts, views, and backgrounds.
-Our value of inclusion emphasizes how important it is to help each other be our best selves at work and to seek out different perspectives.
-Diversity, equity and inclusion play a big part in everything we do.
+We value and benefit from the variety of experiences, thoughts, views, and backgrounds that a diverse workforce brings.
+Our company value of inclusion and our Be Well Work Well culture emphasize how important it is to help each other be our authentic and best selves at work and to seek out different perspectives.
+When everyone feels like they belong, we are smarter, stronger, and better enabled to help people and communities achieve better health.